BeeGeeEss/personal-expense-tracker/README.md

 ## Starting the Application

+_For a visual guide on how to start the application, please refer to the [Example Usage](./example_usage.md#application-start-up) document._

 1. Change directory (`cd`) to the root folder of the application.
 2. Create a virtual environment: `python3 -m venv .venv`
 3. Ensure the virtual environment is active.
 If it doesn't activate automatically, run: `source .venv/bin/activate`